Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * No target coordinates given
 * Target coordinates equal to current position

-G38.x Straight Probe will perform a probing move in a straight line with the currently active or selected (**Pnnn**) probe.
-It will either move towards an obstacle (usually a workpiece) and stop on contact or move away from an obstacle until the probe loses contact.
+### Notes

-**Note**: for probing away the probe used does not have to be inverted.
+* For probing away the probe used does not have to be inverted.
 This command will take care of that.

-Feedrate used for this move is the configured feedrate of the used probe (see [M558 Fnnn](/User_manual/Reference/Gcodes/M558){target=_blank}).
+* Feedrate used for this move is the configured feedrate of the used probe (see [M558 Fnnn](/User_manual/Reference/Gcodes/M558){target=_blank}).
+* In RRF 3.6.0 and later, the **F** parameter can set the feed rate.
+If no F parameter is specified, probing speed defaults to the speed set by M558 for the Z probe used.

 ## G38.3: Straight Probe